OpenMx/OpenMx/docs/source/AlternativeApproaches.rst

 You probably have your favorite data set ready to go, but before reading in data from an external file, we simulate a simple dataset directly in R, and use some of R's great capabilities.
 As this is not an R manual, we just provide the code here with minimal explanation.
 There are several helpful sites for learning R, for instance http://www.statmethods.net/

+..
+   DO NOT EXECUTE

 .. cssclass:: input
-..

-   OpenMx Code, DO NOT EXECUTE

    .. code-block:: r